FrancoT67/e-commerce-React-api-TS/README.md

 # E-commerce-React-Rest Api-TS
-- This is  little e-commerce with React and Express with TypeScript
+- This is a small e-commerce with React and Express with TypeScript

 - CHECK ALWAYS THE PATH's IS CORRECTLY's.